Diary of Denis Patrick (alias Rupert Bert Patrick), 1941-1945 - Part 4

 and went towards home, The next

-thing I saw his plane blazing over
+thing I saw his plane blazing on

-the coast - his gunner Dawborn
+the coast - His gunner Dawborn

 escaped but poor old Bob lost